Home

 S. Bartolomeo all'Isola in Francino's guide (left) and in Antonio Tempesta's map (right)

 Isola Tiberina is included in Rione Ripa, but at the time Francino wrote his guide, the boundaries of the Rioni were not defined with preciseness and the inclusion of this church at the beginning of the description of Trastevere made sense.
 The illustration emphasizes the aspect the island had during the Roman Empire when it was given the shape of a small ship.
-As a matter of fact that appearance was already lost by the time Francino wrote his guide, as a 1593 Map of Rome by Antonio Tempesta shows.
-The illustration shows the end of Ponte Quattro Capi and Torre Caetani.

 According to the guide four martyrs were thrown into the round well near the main altar of the church.
 Because the palm is the symbol of martyrdom, on Palm Sunday special indulgences were granted to those who attended Mass at S. Bartolomeo.
-You can see in a separate window the well decorated with reliefs portraying the martyrs and the remaining section of the travertine wall which gave the island the shape of a ship.

 S. Francesco a Ripa is the church where St. Francis was allowed to open his first monastery in Rome.
 The illustration shows it in its medieval appearance.
 The guide mentions it mainly because the body of Ludovica Albertoni was buried there.
 This woman, who died in 1533, had a reputation for working miracles and for being able to levitate during her ecstasies.
 This fame continued after her death, although the Church was very cautious in endorsing this devotion.
-It was only in 1671 that Pope Clement X beatified her (the pope had a distant family link with her).
+It was only in 1671 that Pope Clement X beatified her (the Pope had a distant family link with her).
 In 1674 her body was relocated to a new chapel designed by Gian Lorenzo Bernini.
 A few years later the church was widely modified by Mattia de' Rossi who gave it its current Baroque appearance.
 Ludovica Albertoni's canonization is still pending.

-Today S. Maria dell'Orto is rarely visited by tourists.
-When the guide was written it was one of the newest churches of Rome: it belonged to an important guild, that of the fruit and vegetable sellers.
+the newest churches of Rome: it belonged to an important guild, that of the fruit and vegetable sellers.
 From Martin's Roma Sancta we learn that it had six priests and "they have consequently dayly Masses, and other service, and them selves every Sunday and holy day sing and say withal.
 (The guilds) adorne their Churches and Chaples, furnish their oratories and altars and al divine Service, celebrate and solemnize their Principal Festes with such holy emulation, that every Companie for the abilitie and condition thereof striveth to beare the bell."

-Martin was a devout Catholic and he was very keen on correcting the age-old image of Rome as evil and the medieval slur which read ROMA as Radix Omnium Malorum Avaritia (an acrostic on Rome's greed, literally "avarice is the root of all evil"), or the newly Protestant epithet of "the whore of Babylon".
+keen on correcting the age-old image of Rome as evil and the medieval slur which read ROMA as Radix Omnium Malorum Avaritia (an acrostic on Rome's greed, literally "avarice is the root of all evil"), or the newly Protestant epithet of "the whore of Babylon".

-(left) S. Cecilia; (right) S. Crisogono
+(left) S. Cecilia; (right) S. Grisogono

 S. Cecilia had been in its early days the most important church of Trastevere: in 590 Pope Gregory the Great was moved by the occurrence of a great pestilence that followed an inundation, and ordered a Litania Septiformis: seven processions started from different churches and they all went towards S. Maria Magiore and from there to S. Pietro; that's how Martin described the event: "Let no man presume to doe any other businesse, but coming together to the Churche of the holy mother of our Lord, we that together have al sinned, let us together al bewayle the evils that we have done.
 Let the Letanie or procession of the Clerkes, come forth from the Church of S. Jhon Baptist (S. Giovanni in Laterano); the Letanie of the men, from the Church of the blessed Martyr Marcellus (S. Marcello); the Letanie of the Monkes, from the Church of the Martyrs Jhon and Paul (SS.
 Giovanni e Paolo); the Letanie of the Nunnes, from the Churche of the blessed Martyrs Cosmas and Damiane (SS.
 Cosma e Damiano); the Letanie of the maried wemen, from the Church of the first blessed Martyr Steven (S. Stefano Rotondo); the Letanie of the widowes, from the Church of the Martyr Vitalis (S. Vitale); the Letanie of the poore people and of infantes, from the Churche of the blessed Martyr Cecilie."

-The illustration of S. Crisogono placed next to that of S. Cecilia shows the similarity between the two buildings: a parallel which is now lost because the outer appearance of S. Crisogono was modified by Cardinal Scipione Caffarelli Borghese, a nephew of Pope Paul V, in the early XVIIth century.
+The illustration of S. Grisogono placed next to that of S. Cecilia shows the similarity between the two buildings: a parallel which is now lost because the outer appearance of S. Grisogono was modified by Cardinal Scipione Caffarelli Borghese, nephew of Pope Paul V, in the early XVIIth century.
 Francino's guide mentions that the church and the adjoining monastery belonged to the Carmelites who celebrated Our Lady of Mount Carmel on July 16.
 These celebrations led to today's Festa della Madonna de' Noantri.

 (left) S. Maria in Trastevere; (right) S. Maria in Trastevere (above) and S. Pietro in Montorio (below) in Antonio Tempesta's map

-Francino's guide describes the miracle which led to the foundation of S. Maria in Trastevere; the event was narrated by Martin as follows: "In our Ladies Church beyond the river Tyber, what a miraculouse monument is the place within yron gates neere the highe aultar, where in the reigne of Augustus Cesar (and as some write in the verie night that our Saviour was borne) there gushed out of the earth a fountayne of oyle that ranne for the space of one day with a great streame into Tyber; signifying (..) that in that Emperours daies (the 42 yeare of his reigne) Christ the Anoynted King and Priest and Prophet should be borne, the plentiful fountayne and aboundant streame of spiritual oyle, which is grace, wherewith he was anoynted so farre above al other, that of his fulness al we have receaved: for this cause did Calixtus the Pope in the yeare of our lord 220 build a chapel in this place which now is growen to this beautiful Churche."
+Francino's guide describes the miracle which led to the foundation of S. Maria in Trastevere; the event was narrated by Martin as follows: "In our Ladies Church beyond the river Tyber, what a miraculouse monument is the place within yron gates neere the highe aultar, where in the reigne of Augustus Cesar (and as some write in the verie night that our Saviour was borne) there gushed out of the earth a fountayne of oyle that ranne for the space of one day with a great streame into Tyber; signifying (..) that in that Emperours daies (the 42 yeare of his reigne)

 Notwithstanding some changes to the porch and to the upper part of the façade, today's S. Maria in Trastevere is very similar to the illustration.

-S. Pietro in Montorio - Tempio del Bramante: (left) exterior: (right) interior
+Tempietto del Bramante: (left) exterior: (right) interior

 (left) S. Pancrazio; (right) S. Onofrio